 Timelines for public comments on the above-mentioned documents may (and should) be extended in cases where the reports are complicated and voluminous and any members of the public (including lobby groups) request an extension.

 The EIA process may take between eight and 18 months to complete, depending on how sensitive the environment is and how many reports need to be compiled and peer reviewed.

 iii Third-party rights

 Under the terms of Section 104 of the MPRDA, communities have a 'preferent right' to apply for prospecting or mining rights in respect of communal land.
 This provision remains largely untested in our courts and it is uncertain how this provision will practically manifest itself.
 The interpretation of this Section poses myriad potential difficulties in the context of competing applications between communities and other applicants.

 i Processing and operations

-There is no general limitation on the import and export of equipment in South Africa.
-However, under the Revised Mining Charter promulgated in June 2017, mining rightholders will be expected to source a certain percentage of their capital goods from local producers, including historically disadvantaged South Africans.
-This plays a role in the level of black economic empowerment credit given to mining rightholders.
+There is no general limitation on the import and export of equipment.
+However, under the Revised Draft Mining Charter published for public comment in June 2018, mining right-holders will be expected to source a certain percentage of their capital goods from local producers, including HDSAs.
+This plays a part in the level of black economic empowerment credit given to mining right-holders.

-Other than the environmental licensing requirements, and special permits required for processing, possessing, transporting or exporting of precious metals, diamonds and nuclear materials, there are no general restrictions on processing of extracted minerals.
+Other than the environmental licensing requirements, and special permits required for processing, possessing, transporting or exporting precious metals, diamonds and nuclear materials, there are no general restrictions on processing extracted minerals.

-As far as use of foreign labour and services is concerned, we note that under the Revised Mining Charter, mining rightholders are expected to source certain minimum percentages of their services from local producers, including from historically disadvantaged South African service providers.
+As far as use of foreign labour and services is concerned, we note that under the Revised Draft Mining Charter, mining right-holders would be expected to source certain minimum percentages of their services from local producers, including from HDSA service providers.